Monitoring, evaluation, reporting and improvement tool (MERIT)

 The following templates are provided for Caring for our Country and Biodiversity Fund recipients.
 As outlined in Funding Agreements, grant recipients are required to complete and submit a MERI plan for approval by the department.
 The following MERI plans are available to download.

 Community Environment Grants

 Target Area Grants

 Condition Change Monitoring Field Guides

-Data and information gathered through these monitoring activities can help projects understand the success of their project, and will be used by the department to report progress of the program, including against the KPIs set out in the Program MERI Plan (above).
-An Ecological Monitoring Guide was developed for the Biodiversity Fund but would also be useful for Caring for our Country projects.
-Further monitoring guidance documents will be made available here as they are finalised.
+Data and information gathered through these monitoring activities can help grant recipients understand the success of their project, and will be used by the department to report progress of the programme, including against the key performance indicators (KPIs) set out in the program MERI plan (above).
+An Ecological Monitoring Guide was developed for the Biodiversity Fund and would also be useful for other Australian Government NRM funded projects.
+Further monitoring guidance documents are available here: